ATP Safe Attachments

 ATP Safe Attachments policies are set up.
 (See Set up ATP Safe Attachments policies in Office 365.)

 Users have signed in using their work or school account.
-(See Sign in to Office or Office 365.)
+(See Sign in to Office.)

 To define (or edit) ATP policies, you must be assigned an appropriate role.
 Some examples are described in the following table: